lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 The example shown in {{fig-example-psa}} illustrates how the Arm Platform Security Architecture (PSA) Attestation Token is conveyed in a CSR.
-The content of the evidence in this example is re-used from {{I-D.tschofenig-rats-psa-token}} and contains an Entity Attestation Token (EAT) digitally signed with an attestation private key.
+The content of the Evidence in this example is re-used from {{I-D.tschofenig-rats-psa-token}} and contains an Entity Attestation Token (EAT) digitally signed with an attestation private key.